AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 Most pages consist of two panes:

 - The left pane is where you perform the tasks associated with the OCS resource.
-For example, the left pane is where you add and edit or manage permissions for the OCS resource.
+For example, the left pane is where you add and edit the OCS resource or manage its permissions.
 - The right pane has one or more tabs:
   - The Details tab contains additional information about the selected resource.
   - The Information tab provides documentation about the current feature and describes how to perform relevant tasks.
   - Some resources have additional panes for other configuration tasks.